simonemberton/Introduction_to_Creative_Coding/Week_01/README.md

 ### Task 2 - Going Pro

-OK it's all well and good being able to edit
+OK it's all well and good being able to edit code in the editor.
+But this is a BSc degree and we want to use the tools of the trade.
+We're going to be using the VS Code editor.
+So if you're working on your own machine, download and install it from [here](https://code.visualstudio.com/).

 - Now go over to [p5 download page](https://p5js.org/download/) and navigate to the download button.
 Then download the .zip file:
 <p align="center">